tnomedialab/dash-srd.js/README.md

 # dash-srd.js

-dash-srd.js is a DASH player implementing the tiled streaming.
-It allows the user to freely navigate in a high resolution video panorama while downloading just what is needed to render the user's viewpoint,
+dash-srd.js is a DASH player implementing the tiled streaming concept.
+It allows the user to freely navigate in a high resolution video panorama while downloading just what is needed to render the user's viewpoint.

-## Getting started

-The player can be tested in the online demo [here](http://url-of-the-demo.com).
+The software provided here is a proof of concept and does not reflect a final end-user product.
+Currently it works on desktop and mobile devices are not yet supported.

 ## Background